thibault-cne/c-training-course/Exercise2/README.md

 Help : you will need to create a `main()` function and use the `printf` function.
 Use the man of the function with the command `man 3 printf`.

-To compile your file you can use the given makefile with the command `make questionOne` or use the following commands :
+To compile your file you can use the given makefile with the command `make questionOneOne` or use the following commands :

 ``` bash
 mkdir -p ./objs | clang -Wall -Wextra -Werror -pedantic -O0 -g3 -fsanitize=address -fno-omit-frame-pointer -fno-optimize-sibling-calls -c srcs/helloworld.c -o objs/helloworld.o